Location: Acadia, Maine

 We begin this adventure visiting the highlights of Acadia National Park, one of the oldest, largest, and most beloved National Parks.
 A few days later, we move south through more intimate byways (some spots only the locals know about), discovering the many tucked away treasures around the Union lakes region, along the the St. George River Valley, and by the dramatic coastline surrounding Pemaquid Point.
 We conclude with group reviews and a wine and cheese celebration in my private studio/gallery.

-Participants may wish to take extra time on the weekends before or after the workshop to visit nearby islands (Monhegan, Vinalhaven, or Isleboro) or continue on to the White Mountains in Vermont.
+Participants may wish to take extra time on the weekends before or after the workshop to visit nearby islands (Monhegan, Vinalhaven, or Isleboro) or continue on to the White Mountains in New Hampshire.

 Limited to 12 this workshop offers individual guidance while stimulating an active dialog amid a diverse group of participants.